-- Cadet Teaching/Exploring the ECE Field: Learn about professionalism in the field, the many career options in ECE, the roles and challenges of teachers, and developmentally appropriate curriculum for early childhood.
-Participate in a practicum 2 days per week in ECE classroom settings in Hood River.
-EA project credit available.
-Class meets every other week on Fridays.
-Students will design and deliver an activity and reflect on their learning.
-1 CGCC credit (ECE101).
-Child Development concurrent or prerequisite preferred (CTE course).
+ECE Internship/Exploring the ECE Field: Learn about professionalism in the field, the many career options in ECE, the roles and challenges of teachers, and developmentally appropriate curriculum for early childhood.
+Participate in an internship 4 days per week in ECE classroom settings in Hood River.
 This course is a great way to discover if you'd be suited to a career in ECE or not!

-BOTH pathways & those interested in college credit in human service fields:
+BOTH pathways or those interested in college credit in human service fields:

-- General Psychology: This is a college course through CGCC and meets the requirement for both the AAOT in Early Childhood Education and Elementary Education.
+General Psychology: This is a college course through CGCC and meets the requirement for both the AAOT in Early Childhood Education and Elementary Education.
 It is a course on the Oregon Major Transfer Map and transfers as a social science credit to most 4 year universities and is a pre-nursing requirement.
 4 CGCC credits (Psy201a).
-Only students interested in college credit should sign up for this course.
-Writing 121 concurrent or Writing 115 prerequisite.

 Advanced ED or ECE internship/Capstone: This course takes the ED or ECE internship to the next level.
 Students spend 5 days per week in an early childhood education or other educational setting and take on more responsibilities in the classroom while supervised and supported by a mentor teacher and Mrs. Swartzentruber.
 Here's a chance to really apply what students have learned in prerequisite classes (Child Development, ED/ECE internship 1), expanding their knowledge base.